synkyria/synkyria.github.io/articles/index.md

+---
-# Public Texts, Auras & External Works
+title: Public Texts, Auras & External Works
+---

 This page indexes the **non-corpus texts** of the Synkyria programme:
 Auras, public-facing writings, and external publications that translate